kumbulanit/t-sql/tech company/untitled/TechCorp_Tutorial_Progression.md

         WHEN BaseSalary > 60000 THEN 'Mid Level'
         ELSE 'Junior Level'
     END;
--- Explanation: "This creates a management report showing salary distribution"
+-- Explanation: "This creates a management report showing BaseSalary distribution"
 ```

 ---